VoyVivika/CVRModAssistant/README.md

 Download the latest version from [Releases](https://github.com/LensError/CVRModAssistant/releases).

 *   **Installer (`CVRModAssistant_Setup.exe`)**: Recommended for most users.
 Includes Desktop/Start Menu shortcuts, faster boot times, and in-app update support.
 *   **Portable (`CVRModAssistant.exe`)**: No installation required.
 Just run it from wherever you like.
-Updates must be applied manually — the app will notify you and link to the latest release.
+Updates must be applied manually, the app will notify you and link to the latest release.

 ## Building from source